gpiskas/Facebook_Delete_All_Messages/README.md

 A Firefox and Chrome extension.

-Firefox: https://addons.mozilla.org/en-US/firefox/addon/facebook-delete-all-message/ <br> Adds a 'Facebook - Delete All Messages' option to Firefox->Tools menu that deletes all listed conversations.
+Firefox: [DISCONTINUED]

-Chrome: https://chrome.google.com/webstore/detail/facebook-delete-all-messa/hgiidlnejdlfoacoeleopkljhbckmlko <br> Adds a 'Facebook - Delete All Messages' page action that, when clicked, deletes all listed conversations.
+Chrome: http://goo.gl/NQPGAj <br> Adds a page action in Facebook Messages tab in order to delete them all.

-Facebook - Delete All Messages <br> Copyright (C) 2013  George Piskas
+Facebook - Delete All Messages <br> Copyright (C) 2014  George Piskas